Type 1 diabetes

 Even if you take insulin and eat on a rigid schedule, the amount of sugar in your blood can change unpredictably.
 With help from your diabetes treatment team, you'll learn how your blood sugar level changes in response to:

 Continuous glucose monitoring (CGM) is the newest way to monitor blood sugar levels, and may be most helpful for people who have developed hypoglycemia unawareness.
 Continuous glucose monitors attach to the body using a fine needle just under the skin that checks blood glucose level every few minutes.
-CGM isn't yet considered as accurate as standard blood sugar monitoring, so it's not considered a replacement method for keeping track of blood sugar, but an additional measure.
+CGM isn't yet considered as accurate as standard blood sugar monitoring, so it's not considered a replacement method for keeping track of blood sugar, but an additional measure for some people.

 Signs of trouble